paulveillard/cybersecurity-oauth/README.md

 # OAuth 2.0

+An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources about OAuth 2.0 and OpenID Connect in Cybersecurity.
+> Thanks to all contributors, you're awesome and wouldn't be possible without you!
+Our goal is to build a categorized community-driven collection of very well-known resources.

 - As an application developer, you may have heard the term OAuth 2.0 thrown around a lot.
 OAuth 2.0 has gained wide adoption by web service and software companies around the world, and is integral to the way these companies interact and share information.